R3dy/TerminalAF/README.md

 # OSX setup
 The image above was taken on a Mac, you should be able to produce something near identical using these instructions.

+## The quick and dirty version

+1. Install Alacritty using

 ## Alacritty